-Scientists talk in terms of generalities whereas he always talks about individuals and particulars.
+Scientists talk in terms of generalities whereas Plato always talks about individuals and particulars.
 How do you do that?
 You tell stories—narratives—and you use language poetically.
 What is poetic language?
 Well, all language consists of universal terms, universal categories: trees, plants, flowers.
 You can talk about a man being tall or short.
 All of these are general terms.
 How is it, then, that one can talk about something concrete and particular in general terms?

 One uses language poetically.
 Poets take language and use it to evoke something completely concrete and particular.
 They tell stories, which is another way of dealing with the concrete and particular.
-So, Plato writes dialogues which narrate concrete events and give us signs about the nature of the individual characters in them.
+So, Plato writes dialogues that narrate concrete events and give us signs about the nature of the individual characters in them.
 He couldn’t do this if he were writing treatises.

 Today’s academic philosophy not only dispenses with narratives and characters, it also has no style.
 Today’s journal articles are written to efface the individuality of the writer.
 Every journal article could be written by pretty much the same person.
 This is part of the scientific model of academic philosophizing.
 It is not about you.
 It’s just about the facts.
 There’s nothing creative or artistic about it, and for good reason.
 No scientist writes about himself when he writes reports.
 He’s talking about nature.
 If you follow that scientific model, then there is no need to talk about the self.

-Plato believes, though, that man is the center of his philosophy—and not just man in general, but the many types of men—and not just human types but unique human individuals.
+Plato believes, though, that man is the center of philosophy—and not just man in general, but the many types of men—and not just human types but unique human individuals.
 Therefore, he has to tell stories that narrate concrete events and give us insight into the characters of particular human beings.
-So, he writes poetically.
-So, he writes myths.
+So he writes poetically.
+So he writes myths.
 Thus the second reason for Platonic myths is simply that the language of myth is the only kind of language that can capture concrete particularity.

 There is a third reason Plato uses myths.